Skip to content

 Amazon Deleted Products Due to Cloud Costs

 Therefore, Amazon decided to remove about 24 billion of these product pages.
-This means Amazon deleted roughly one-third of all products.
+This means Amazon deleted about one-third of all products.
 The focus was reportedly on the so-called ASIN numbers (Amazon Standard Identification Number).

 More on the topic